jekyll/jekyll/docs/_docs/windows.md

 ## Installing Jekyll

-If you are using Windows 10 Anniversary Update, the easiest way to run Jekyll is by [installing][WSL-Guide] the new Bash on Ubuntu on Windows.
+If you are using Windows 10 Anniversary Update or later, the easiest way to run Jekyll is by [installing][WSL-Guide] the new Bash on Ubuntu on Windows.

 ### Installation via Bash on Windows 10